...

 DSL

 The speeds are fast and fairly consistent.
-However, it is a bit outdated technology and people prefer cable and fiber internet more.
+However, it is a bit outdated technology, and people prefer cable and fiber internet more.
 However, it is relatively cheaper than other forms of the internet.

 Cellular Internet

 Cellular Internet is another common Internet Service Provider in the United States.
-It will take over all the outdated means of internet networking with the introduction latest technologies.
+It will take over all the outdated means of internet networking with the introduction of the latest technologies.
 The newest data networks are rolling out soon and are expected to be 20 times faster than the existing 5G technology.

 The Final Verdict